Francine Anthony has more than 20 years of marketing, services and R&D experience in the computing industry.

-Beryl Potter, Secretary
+Beryl Potter, Co-Chair

 Beryl Crumpton Potter is an attorney with experience in board governance, advocacy, fundraising and planning.

 She has worked with professional, civic, political and community boards, organizations and committees on national, state and local levels.
-Beryl is the proud mother of a daughter enrolled in the St. Paul's class of 2021.
+Beryl is the proud mother of a daughter enrolled in the St. Paul's Class of 2021.

-Scott Sporte, Treasurer
+Scott Sporte, Vice Chair/Secretary

 Scott Sporte is Chief Lending Officer at Capital Impact Partners, a nonprofit Community Development Financial Institution that finances community health centers, schools, affordable housing and healthy food access in underserved communities around the country.